-Exercise for a slender neck depends on your reasons for trimming the neck area.
-If you're carrying excess fat around your neckline, cardio workouts can help to shed fat all over your body, which includes your neck.
+Exercise for a skinny neck depends on your reasons for trimming the neck area.
+If you're carrying excess neck fat, cardio workouts can help you shed fat all over your body, which includes your neck.
 If your neck appears stumpy from long stretches of hunched-over sitting or poor posture, stretching can elongate your neck and make it appear slimmer.
 Design an exercise regimen for your neck that suits your objectives.

 Strengthen to Combat Flabbiness

 If you tone and sculpt your neck with isometrics or more intense resistance exercises to slim your neck, such as neck pulls with elastic bands, it can counteract soft, sagging muscles and improve your appearance.
 Isometric exercises involve placing your palm on your head in various positions to resist neck flexion, extension, rotation or the movement of your ear to your shoulder.

 For example, lie supine on the floor with knees bent and feet flat.
 Put your palm on your forehead.
 Press your head into your hand as you try and draw your chin to your chest.
 You should feel your front neck muscles contract.
 Hold this position for up to five seconds and then release.
 Perform 10 reps.